Karamveer200/decentralized-storage/README.md

 - Navigate to the deployed contract in Remix IDE.
 - Locate the `addNode` function.
 - Call the `addNode` function with the following parameters:
-  - `_nodeAddress`: Address of the storage node.
+  - `_nodeAddress`: Address of the storage node (example: 0xea5Db7668E91f989fA019Bd4ADEa347D65574aaA).
 You can use any address obtained from [Vanity-ETH](https://vanity-eth.tk/).
-  - `_initialStorage`: Initial storage capacity of the node.
+  - `_initialStorage`: Initial storage capacity of the node (example: 1000000).
 Specify the desired amount of storage capacity for the node.
-- Ensure that the node contains sufficient funds (Gwei or other currency) to cover the staking amount required by the `addNode` function.
+- Specify the staking amount of 50 GWEI in the "value" field.
-- This will add the storage node.
+- Click the "Transact" button to add the storage node.

-  **Note:** You can add multiple storage nodes by deploying the contract with different addresses obtained from services like Vanity-ETH.
-Each node requires a separate deployment and staking amount.
+### 3. Register User

+To register a user, follow these steps:

+- Navigate to the deployed contract in Remix IDE.
+- Locate the `registerUser` function.
+- Call the `registerUser` function with the desired parameters, such as the user's address.
+- This step ensures that the user is registered within the system before upgrading their subscription.

 ### 4. Upgrade Subscription to Advanced Tier